legalize-dev/legalize-nl/nl/BWBR0017728.md

 Crew Agreements should be as detailed in MGN 149 or replacement notice.

-### Annex 7

 1Classification Societies, Assigning Authorities and Certifying Authorities for Large Yachts means one of the seven Classification Societies accepted by the Maritime &Coastguard Agency: American Bureau of Shipping.
 Bureau Veritas, Det Norske Veritas, Germanischer Lloyds, Lloyds Register of Shipping, Nippon Kaiji Kyokai and Registro Italiano Navale

-For environmental considerations and to minimise the size of LY3, the contents of Annex 6 are available as Amendment 1 to MSN 1792 in a separate Merchant Shipping Notice.

 ### Annex 6.
 TECHNICAL STANDARD FOR HELICOPTER LANDING AREAS

+For environmental considerations and to minimise the size of LY3, the contents of Annex 6 are available as Amendment 1 to MSN 1792 in a separate Merchant Shipping Notice.

 The content remains the same as in LY2 Edition 2.

-The list of UK Certifying Authorities for radio installations is listed in MGN 392.
-For classed vessels, radio survey is delegated to classification societies.

-### 28.7.
-Accident Investigation Reporting Regulations
+### Annex 7

 Deze regeling zal met de toelichting in de Staatscourant worden geplaatst, met uitzondering van de bijlage, die ter inzage wordt gelegd bij het Ministerie van Verkeer en Waterstaat.

 ##### Artikel 20b.
 Eisen aan passagiersschip kleiner dan 24 meter op nationale reizen

-Een passagiersschip kleiner dan 24 meter op nationale reizen voldoet aan de eisen opgenomen in [bijlage 3d](https://wetten.overheid.nl/jci1.3:c:BWBR0017728&bijlage=3d&z=2025-07-31&g=2025-07-31).
+Een passagiersschip kleiner dan 24 meter op nationale reizen voldoet aan de eisen opgenomen in [bijlage 3d](https://wetten.overheid.nl/jci1.3:c:BWBR0017728&bijlage=3d&z=2025-12-18&g=2025-12-18).

 #### § 3.
 Toelatingseisen voor scheepsuitrusting